modelica/ModelicaSpecification/Tutorial.md

 ## References

-The following are the references for the original design of the Modelica Language.
+The following are the references for the original design of the Modelica language.

 - Abadi M., and L. Cardelli: A Theory of Objects.
 Springer Verlag, ISBN 0-387-94775-2, 1996.
 Broenink J.F.: "Bond-Graph Modeling in Modelica".
 ESS’97 - European Simulation